jlonsdale/CV/README.md

 ## Jessie Lonsdale

-I'm Jessie Lonsdale, a recent physics graduduate from UCL, through which I've acquired keen problem solving skills, teamwork experience and exceptional mathematical capabilities.
-I find it satisfying applying these skills to solving problems with code and take pride in the quality of my work.
+I'm Jessie Lonsdale, a recent physics graduduate from UCL.
+Through my degree I've acquired keen problem solving skills, teamwork experience and exceptional mathematical capabilities.
+I find it satisfying applying these skills to solving problems with code and I take pride in the quality of my work.

 ## Skills